draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Default: Computed based on initial seeds

 Usage: Specifies the time in milliseconds that VMF will use to determine whether execution of the SUT has hung.
 This is an optional parameter, and when not specified the executor will instead automatically compute a timeout value based on the initial seeds.
 Care must be taken when manually specifying this value, as a timeout that is too short will result in test cases being erroneously identified as hanging.

+### `AFLForkserverExecutor.ignoreHangs`

+Value type: `<bool>`

+Status: Optional

+Default: false

+Usage: Specifies to ignore hanging test cases during fuzzing.
+While hanging testcases may be executed and marked as hanging they will not be marked as producing new coverage.
+This will be overriden to false if `timeoutInMs` is specified in the user-provided configuration.
+All testcases that hang in this mode will additionally be marekd as `INCOMPLETE`.

 ### `AFLForkserverExecutor.maxCalibrationCases`